Debugging Memory Leaks and Usage

 Valgrind is an open-source framework for debugging and profiling Linux applications.
 It provides several tools, including Memcheck, which can detect memory leaks, invalid memory accesses, and other memory errors.
 Although Valgrind is primarily focused on C/C++ applications, it can also be used with Swift on Linux.

-To debug memory leaks using Valgrind, install it on your system.
+To debug memory leaks for Swift on Linux using Valgrind, install it on your system.

 1. Install Swift on your Linux system.
 You can download and install Swift from the official website.